Code-Institute-Submissions/battleships-23/README.md

       fleet and the number of opponent ships remaining.
-The left board displays the current players ship placements, with each ship represented by its symbol (which is set to its initial character) and oppositions guesses in the form of X’s for Hits and O’s for misses.
+The left board displays the current players ship placements, with each ship represented by its symbol (which is set to its initial character) and oppositions guesses in the form of X’s for Hits and O’s for Misses.
 On the right board the current players own guess history is shown in the same X and O format.

       The firing phase will prompt a human player for coordinates or generate